 • The General Home Inspection is based on the Standards of Practice (SOPs) followed by the Inspector.
 The SOPs are minimum guidelines that determine what an inspector must and need not inspect and report on.
 The Inspector is free to exceed these guidelines at his discretion, however, comments on systems, components, or conditions that exceed the scope of the General Home Inspection are not meant to imply that the scope of the inspection is expanded to include all systems, components, or conditions, the inspection of which lies beyond the scope of the General Home Inspection.
-Additional defects that lie beyond the scope of the General Home Inspection may exist in the home and may not be identified by the Inspector.
+Additional defects that lie beyond the scope of the General Home and may not be identified by the Inspector.